 However, I am posting albums that are out-of-print.
 Earlier in the year I blogged about Toni Brown's two little-known solo albums (see links below).
 And now that I found a clean copy of this reunion LP, I've decided to do a rip and post about it.

 Although it features Brown and Garthwaite, it's far from a Joy of Cooking album which is probably why they renamed themselves The Joy for the occasion.
 Instead of the other band members, this album has session players and high-profile guests, like Elvin Bishop and Taj Mahal.
 (Check the high-quality scan of the back cover for the full rundown of who played on this LP.)

-Brown and Garthwaite had already done a duo project with their 1973 duo album Cross Country (which has also been reissued on CD).
+Brown and Garthwaite had already done a duo project with their 1973 album Cross Country (which has also been reissued on CD).
 But for that album they played with Nashville session players and turned in a set of all-original songs.

 This one has a mix of covers and originals.
-Here, the duo take on some songs by famous songwriters (Van Morrison's "Come Running") and a few by not-so-famous ones (Judy Mayhan's "Wrap the World").
+Here, they take on some songs by famous songwriters (Van Morrison's "Come Running") and a few by not-so-famous ones (Judy Mayhan's "Wrap the World").
 Some fare better than others and overall the LP isn't as good as any of the Joy of Cooking albums.